milanaryal/milanaryal.github.io/_posts/2012/2012-08-17-conserve-your-cell-phone-battery.md

 **9. Customise background:** With a smartphone, avoid using moving or animated pictures or videos for your background.
 Use a black background whenever possible.

-**10. Be net savvy:** When web browsing, use sites like [Blackl](http://www.blackl.com/) that display a black Google background instead of white.
+**10. Be net savvy:** When web browsing, use sites like <a href="http://www.blackl.com/" rel="nofollow">Blackl</a> that display a black Google background instead of white.